 - Hilton.
 This company aligns with SDG 11, which focuses on sustainable cities and communities.
-Hilton hotels have implemented a corporate responsibility measurement system that tracks and analyzes each location's social and environmental impact.
+Hilton hotels have implemented a corporate responsibility measurement system that tracks and analyzes the social and environmental impact of each location.

-The Internet of Things (IoT) is a system of electronic devices that can automatically communicate and exchange data on a network without human intervention.
-Companies mainly use it to collect data, monitor and analyze supply chain management and improve processes.
+Simply put, the Internet of Things (IoT) is a system of electronic devices that can automatically communicate and exchange data on a network without human intervention.
+It is mainly used by companies to collect data, monitor and analyze supply chain management, and improve their processes.

 How can IoT help in sustainable development?

-The Internet of Things is based on data generated and transmitted in interactions between machines and people.
-Based on the collected data provided by the sensors, users have access to crucial information that can help identify areas for improvement.
+The Internet of Things is based on data that is generated and transmitted in interactions between machines and people.
+Based on the collected data provided by the sensors, users have access to key information that can help identify areas for improvement.

-Thanks to this data, individuals and companies can transform processes and strive for sustainable development.
+Thanks to this data, both individuals and companies can transform processes and strive for sustainable development.

 How can the Internet of Things strengthen global development efforts?

-IoT provides a massive amount of data necessary to perform deep analysis, recognize patterns and create reliable predictions for the future.
-Gained insights are used to optimize processes, improve planning efficiency, and the overall transformation of systems and supply chains.
+IoT provides a huge amount of data necessary to perform deep analysis, recognize patterns and create reliable predictions for the future.
+Gained insights are used to optimize processes, improve planning efficiency and the overall transformation of systems and supply chains.

-Now companies optimize processes to help achieve the Global Development Goals by reducing product and energy waste.
+Now they can be optimized to help achieve the Global Development Goals by reducing product and energy waste.

 Achieve your company's sustainability goals with IoT - Case studies